ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-multiple-sheets/index.md

 <grid-example title='Excel Export - Multiple Sheets with Filtered Data' name='excel-export-multiple-sheets-by-filter' type='generated' options='{ "enterprise": true }'></grid-example>

+## Export Master Detail

+Note the following:

+- The `Master Detail` data is only available for `expanded` nodes, for more info see [Detail Grids](/master-detail-grids/).
+- The `RowBuffer` was set to **100** so all Detail Grids would be available.
+- The `Detail Grids` get exported into different sheets.

+<grid-example title='Excel Export - Multiple Sheets with Master Detail' name='excel-export-multiple-sheets-master-detail' type='generated' options='{ "enterprise": true }'></grid-example>

 ## Example with Multiple Grids

+<grid-example title='Excel Export - Multiple Sheets with Multiple Grids' name='excel-export-multiple-sheets-multiple-grids' type='multi' options='{ "enterprise": true, "extras": ["fontawesome", "bootstrap"] }'></grid-example>

 ## API